danielcaldas/oldblog/_posts/2019-10-15-unit-testing-with-fixtures-unleashed.markdown

 });
 ```

-Above you can see a skeleton structure of what we repeat time after time; you open the test block, and in the end, you perform an assertion on the result of calling the replacer function.
+Above you can see a skeleton structure of what we repeat time after time; you open the test block, your perform a set of assignments and operations on some variables that shape your test case, and in the end, you perform an assertion on the result of calling the replacer function.

-Let's separate the scenario setup and the above boilerplate code in ways that you need only to write for each test the scenario.
-You won't be writing the boilerplate code for the test setup or the assertion step any longer.
+Let's separate the scenario setup and the above boilerplate code, in ways that you need only to ~~write~~ **describe** for each test case its inputs.
+You won't be writing anymore the boilerplate code for the test setup, or the assertion statement.

-Our new file tree now looks like:
+Our new project's file tree now looks like:

 ```
 ├── fixtures